readerr/GettingAndCleaningData_course_project/CODEBOOK.md

                      as.character(format_names( features[extract_id, 'measure'] ))
 )
         ```
   - 3.5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-    - 3.5.1 Use dplyr package to group the variables and calucalte the mean on each group
+    - 3.5.1 Use dplyr package to group the variables and calucalte the mean on each group. **Produces a data.frame of 180 rows x 68 varaibles.**

 #### The Output:
    -  *tidy_dataset.txt* : 1 tidy dataset containing the extracted from the raw dataset mean and std variables across the 30 subjects and 6 activities.
 This dataset contains **10299 rows and 68 variables**
    -  *tidy_mean_dataset.txt* : 1 tidy dataset calculating the average of each variable.
 This dataset contains **180 rows (30 subject x 6 activities) and 68 variables (subject, activity and 66 variables)**.

-#### Variables
+#### Variables in tidy_mean_dataset.txt from step 5

 | Variable_name                     | Variable                          | Additional meta data            |
 |-----------------------------------|-----------------------------------|---------------------------------|